 What is the Difference Between Commercial Pilots and Airline Pilots?

 Airline pilots operate regularly scheduled passenger flights.
 To fly as an airline pilot, you must have an Airline Transport Pilot (ATP) certificate, which is the highest pilot license the FAA issues.
 However, all pilots must first start by earning their private pilot license and then their commercial pilot license, before they can attain an ATP certificate.

 In order to be eligible for an FAA commercial pilot license, a person must be at least 18 years of age; and be able to read, speak, write, and understand the English language.

 Reference 14 CFR §61.123 for the entire list of eligibility requirements.

-To earn a commercial pilot license, a pilot must:
+To earn a commercial pilot certificate, a pilot must:

 - Hold a private pilot license.

 - Receive the following logbook endorsements from an instructor:

 - Logbook endorsement to take the aeronautical knowledge test.

 - Logbook endorsement to take the practical test.